 HTML for blogging

 You can create even more complex posts from HTML than WordPress.
 It needs some knowledge of codes, and you can make any post or page per your requirement.

-But, it will take more time than WordPress because you will not have menus or drag-and-drop editors.
+But, it will take longer than WordPress because you will not have menus or drag-and-drop editors.

 The short answer is- It depends.
 It’s up to the person and the type of website they want to make, whether they want frequent updates, posts, or changes on their site.

 Also, it depends on whether website owners want to hire developers to create and manage their site or take control of the whole website through a platform.